 In 2014 Duke Raleigh's footprint expanded to include oncology practices in Cary and at an additional Raleigh location (Macon Pond).
-In July 2016, the Macon Pond location was established as Duke Women's Cancer Care Raleigh.
-Duke Women's Cancer Care Raleigh provides comprehensive care for women's cancers, including breast cancer and gynecologic cancers.
+In July 2016, the Macon Pond location was established as Duke Women's Cancer Care Raleigh, offering a full range of care and services in one location for the treatment of breast cancer.
 Duke Raleigh also offers comprehensive, multi-disciplinary care for the diagnosis and treatment of other cancers, including lung, gastrointestinal, and endocrine.